Bob Barrett (actor)

 Robert Barrett (born 31 March 1966) is an English actor.
 He is best known for his role as Sacha Levy in the BBC One medical drama Holby City.

 Career

-Barrett was educated at Bedford School, where he was a boarder, he then trained at the Guildhall School of Music and Drama in London.
+Barrett was educated at Bedford School, where he was a boarder.
+He then trained at the Guildhall School of Music and Drama in London.
 In 2010, he joined the main cast of the long running BBC One medical drama Holby City, playing Sacha Levy.
 He remained until the show's final episode in 2022, recently reprising the role in a 2023 episode of sister series Casualty.

-His extensive stage career began in 1991, and he has over thirty credits to his name in the West End and around the UK.
-In 2008 he appeared as Malvolio in the Propeller production of Twelfth Night at the Old Vic in London.
-In March 2012, he appeared in Modestep's video "Show Me A Sign" as "The Boss".
+His extensive stage career began in 1991, and he has more than thirty credits to his name in the West End and around the UK.
+In 2008, he appeared as Malvolio in the Propeller production of Twelfth Night at the Old Vic in London.
+In March 2012, he appeared in Modestep's video "Show Me a Sign" as "The Boss".

 Barrett is married to the actress Rebecca Charles with whom he has two daughters (born 1997 and 2001).